How to Build Radiator Covers

 If you don't have a miter saw, try to borrow one or you can rent one at many home stores.
 If you have an extra $100 or so, you can also buy a small one that will work fine for this and many other woodworking projects.

 The accuracy of cutting by hand can also be greatly improved by using a miter box and back saw.
 These are inexpensive and if done with care, they can provide excellent results with crosscuts and miters.
 If you don't have a miter saw or the extra money, this can be a good alternative.

 First calculate your Total Front Panel width by adding your front radiator measurement, plus 1 inch for spacing, and the total thickness of the side panels.
 For a cover with two sides, this thickness would be 2 X ¾ = 1½ inches.
 The result of this calculation is the total length of the front panel.
 Working from this total, you can calculate the measurements to cut the panel parts.

 Before you begin to construct the wood framing, you will need to determine how much area will require screening.
 These perforated aluminum screens are usually 36x24 inches.
 You need to be sure you build the frames so there is an overlap of screen to wood to provide surface area to attach the aluminum.
-After you have your total panel size, choose your wood width and any divider size to accommodate the screen size you're using allowing at least a half inch of overlap on all sides.
+After you have your total panel size, choose your wood width and any divider size to accommodate the screen size you're using, allowing at least a half inch of overlap around all sides.